Harlem Children's Zone Longitudinal Study

 - How do students’ cognitive and behavioral outcomes compare to national norms?

-- How do students perceive themselves and their abilities
+- How do students perceive themselves, their abilities, and aspects of their school environments?

 Group differences in outcomes: